Spring Clean Your Life With These Apps and Services

 Fill it with your old clothes, shoes and accessories (which are in good condition), then log in and arrange a collection!

 Believe it or not you can actually sell all that old Lego online really easily!
 Zapper will let you sell pretty much any Lego you have lying around, all you need to do is weigh it in a plastic bag and select a free delivery option.
 You can get up to $35 for 10KG of Lego!
 Which is better than leaving it gathering dust, or even worse waiting for someone to step on it.

 If you have rarer Lego items, like sets or mini figurines, then you can explore BrickLink.
 BrickLink is a specialist Lego selling site.
 All you need to do is verify your items with them and add it to sell.

-- Research your postage cost.
-You don’t want to be out of pocket because you’ve had to pay more for postage than you billed for
+- Research your shipping cost.
+You don’t want to be out of pocket because you’ve had to pay more for shipping than you billed for

 - Think about when you list and end your auction.
 People predominantly like to browse on Sundays and in the evenings – if everyone is at work when your auction ends then you’re unlikely to get as many bidders

 - Consider a ‘Buy Now’ price.
 This cuts the hassle of an auction and means you will at least get the price you were after